sholladay/pogo/README.md

 #### Using byte arrays, streams, etc.

 If you need more control over how the file is read, there are also more low level ways to send a file, as shown below.
-However, you'll need to set the content type manually.
+However, you’ll need to set the content type manually.
 Also, be sure to not set the path based on an untrusted source, otherwise you may create a path traversal vulnerability.
-As always, but especially when using any of these low level approaches, we strongly recommend setting Deno's read permission to a particular file or directory, e.g. `--allow-read='.'`, to limit the risk of such attacks.
+As always, but especially when using any of these low level approaches, we strongly recommend setting Deno’s read permission to a particular file or directory, e.g. `--allow-read='.'`, to limit the risk of such attacks.

 Using `Deno.readFile()` to get the data as an array of bytes: